Ali-thepro/noted/functional_spec/functional_spec.md

 - **Description**: The system must support real-time collaboration, allowing multiple users to work on the same note simultaneously.
 Changes made by one user should be reflected for all collaborators.
 Notes should be securely encrypted during collaboration.
 - **Criticality**: High - Essential for teams that need to collaborate on notes.
 - **Technical Issues**:
-    - Implementing real-time synchronisation using Y.js to handle concurrent edits.
+    - Implementing real-time synchronisation using Y.js to handle concurrent edits [2].
     - Ensuring only users that have been given access can edit it.
     - Ensuring encryption doesn't delay transmission of data between clients.
     - Making sure conflicts are resolved correctly.